afonsosantos/minecraft-forge-app/DESCRIPTION.md

-This app packages the Minecraft Java Edition Forge server <upstream>40.1.0 (for minecraft 1.18.2)</upstream>.

 ### Overview

 **Please consider supporting the maintainer of Forge here: https://www.patreon.com/LexManos**.

-This package

 Minecraft is a game about breaking and placing blocks.
 At first, people built structures to protect against nocturnal monsters, but as the game grew players worked together to create wonderful, imaginative things.